BoilWP/WordPress-Plugin-Boilerplate/CONTRIBUTING.md

 Community made patches, bug reports and contributions are always welcome and are crucial.

-When contributing please ensure you follow the guidelines below so that we can keep on top of things.
+When contributing please ensure you follow the guidelines below so that I can keep on top of things.

 __note__ GitHub is for bug reports and contributions only - if you have a support question or a request, don't post here.
 Use the [Support Forum](http://www.sebastiendumont.com/support/forum/wordpress-plugin-boilerplate/) instead.